FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 <div class="mw-collapsible-content">

  There is a bug in cmake distributed by Fedora 34/35 which results in cmake failing to find the opencascade libraries.
 This can easily be fixed by making one minor change to the top level cmake file of opencascade installed on Fedora.
-Details here   * <https   *//bugzilla.redhat.com/show_bug.cgi?id=2083568>.
+Details here: <https://bugzilla.redhat.com/show_bug.cgi?id=2083568>.

 Near the top of the file **OpenCASCADEConfig.cmake**, change the following line to use {{Incode|REAL_PATH()}}.
 This fixes a bug introduced by the use of a symlink from {{Incode|/lib}} to {{Incode|/usr/lib}} of Fedora, which causes cmake to fail.